 Entry and exit

 A number of Schengen countries, including Germany, have introduced temporary immigration controls.
 Carry a valid passport with you when entering or leaving Germany even if you travel to another Schengen country.
 Border controls remain in force on the border with Austria.
-In June 2017, the German government announced it would introduce temporary border controls for all bordering Schengen countries in the period leading up to and during the G20 summit in Hamburg.

 Germany is a party to the Schengen Convention, along with a number of other European countries, which allows Australians to enter Germany without a visa in some circumstances.
 See our travel bulletin on the

 People travelling directly to or from a country outside the European Union (EU) who are carrying 10,000 euros or more (or the equivalent amount in another currency) are required to declare the cash at the place of their arrival or departure from the EU.
 Under the legislation, the term "cash" includes cheques, travellers cheques and money orders.
 Travellers failing to declare the cash or providing incomplete or incorrect information will incur a fine.
 There is no requirement to declare cash for people travelling to or from another EU country.